trueilorp/Metadrive-Ros-integration/README.md

 ---

+## Before starting
+First, run the start_project_config.bash file to initialize the working space.

-## 🚀 Startup Instructions: The Three Terminals
+## Startup Instructions: The Three Terminals

 The project is designed to be started on **three separate and distinct terminals** by executing the commands in order: